mogold/vodafone-technical-challeng/README.md

 Make sure Node v7.6 or greater is installed

 ## Instructions to run

-run in the terminal with 'node index.js'
+Run in the terminal with `node index.js`